-- Be aware of all rules and regulations for student behavior and conduct themselves in accordance with them. - Be willing to volunteer information in matters relating to health, safety, and welfare of the school community and the protection of school property. - Dress and groom to meet fair standards of safety and health, and so as not to cause disruption of the educational process (see specific dress code contained in this handbook). - Assume that until a rule is waived, altered or repealed it is in full effect. - Assist the school staff in operation of a safe school for all students enrolled therein. - Be aware of and comply with state and local laws. - Exercise proper care when using public facilities and equipment. - · Attend school daily, except when excused, and be on time to all classes and other school functions. - Make all necessary arrangements for making up work when absent from school. - Pursue and attempt to satisfactorily complete the courses of study prescribed by state and local school authorities.
+regulations for student behavior accordance with them.

+information in matters relating to of the school community and the

+- Dress and groom to meet fair standards of safety and health and so as not to cause disruption of the educational process (see specific dress code contained in this handbook.) - Assume that until a rule is waived, altered or repeated, it is in full effect. - Assist the school staff in operation of a safe school for all students enrolled therein. - Be aware of and comply with state and local laws. - Exercise proper care when using public facilities and equipment. - Attend school daily, except when excused, and be on time to all classes and other school functions. - Make all necessary arrangements for making up work when absent from school. - Pursue and attempt to satisfactorily complete the courses of study prescribed by state and local school authorities.